Baessler-Lab/swag-tag/README.md

    git clone https://github.com/Baessler-Lab/swag-tag.git
    cd swag-tag
    ```
-2. Make sure that the volumes (e.g. mimic files and templates) point to the right place on host system
-Make sure that a postgres image

 ## Configuration
 The configuration is stored under `swagtag/config/config.yaml`.
 Change the settings (e.g. directories) to your needs.